guoyu-zhang/ilcoffee/README.md

 * Real-time deals for cafe items.

 **Long Term Goals**
-* User profiles for engagment
+* User profiles for engagment.
- * Popular today (tracks how many coffees bought at a shop today)
+* Popular today (tracks how many coffees bought at a shop today).
- * Perhaps a way to have a monthly coffee subscription with coffe shops
+* Perhaps a way to have a monthly coffee subscription with coffe shops.